For WildGlamping – What should I bring? What is provided?

 The island is only 7 miles long by 5 miles wide, so nowhere is far.
 Cycling all the way round takes 2 hrs, walking it would take all day.
 The buses are good, £2 per journey.
 We use Go Guernsey for cycle hire, and again all the information is sent when you book.

 Although we appreciate that your dog is part of your family, we don’t take dogs.
 The main reason is for keeping the tents allergy free, and to respect others staying on the site.

 Is the site safe for young children?

-There are glass houses on the land and potential dangers of blackthorn shrubs, uneven ground, brambles and nettles.
+Yes.
+We have two children ages 6 and 9, and families choose our site because of the way that children can explore freely amongst nature .
+We do have glass houses on the land and potential dangers of blackthorn shrubs, uneven ground, brambles and nettles (we can offer a plant to help with any stings!).
 We would ask any parent/guardian who is visiting or staying with us to be responsible for any young person in their care.
 D’Arcy and Tara are first aid trained and the site is risk assessed.
 WildGuernsey holds third party public liability insurance plus full insurance for the activities they run.
 Glass houses are a feature of the Guernsey Landscape and are evidence of the islands past horticultural industry that thrived but is now much declined.
 It means many wooden greenhouses are in a poor state of repair, ours are no exception to this and have seen better days.
-For this reason it is important young children are supervised when in close proximity to the glass, during windy weather extra care needs to be taken near the two greenhouses.
-In time we intend to invest in the maintenance and restoration of these.
+For this reason it is important young children are supervised when in close proximity to the glass.
+The camping area is not close to the glass houses.
+There is a small pond with a fence around it.